-The Group is supported by a small Core Team, details of which are can be found here.
+The Group is supported by a small Core Team of consultants under contract to Slough Borough Council as the group's accountable body.
+Together with administration support provide by Slough, these consultants provide the secretariat for the group.
 The Team can be contacted using the details on the 'Contact Us' page.

 Summit meetings, wider briefings and publicity

-HSPG holds Summit meetings, inviting all HSPG members but also neighbouring local authorities and a wide range of other stakeholders potentially impacted by Heathrow expansion, to consider key pressing strategic issues and to update attendees on the work of the Group.
-The Core Team are developing the methods of publicity and briefing undertaken to keep members and interested people up to date with the work of the Group - including the use of the Latest News webpage.
+HSPG holds Summit meetings, inviting all HSPG members but also neighbouring local authorities and a wide range of other stakeholders potentially impacted by Heathrow airport, to consider key pressing strategic issues and to update attendees on the work of the Group.

 Membership of the HSPG and other participants